-I. UNIVERSITY POLICIES LIKE THOSE AT VIRGINIA TECH ARE CHILLING ACADEMIC SPEECH
+I. UNIVERSITY POLICIES LIKE THOSE AT TEXAS STATE UNIVERSITY ARE CHILLING ACADEMIC SPEECH.

-Universities across the country have adopted policies intended to regulate perceived undesirable speech.
+Universities across the country have adopted policies intended to regulate speech deemed undesirable by administrators.
 But the "[c]hilling effects of even well-intended government policies present 'an evil of constitutional proportions[.]"
 Speech First, Inc. v.
 Sands, 69 F.4th 184, 204 (4th Cir.
 2023) (Wilkinson, J., dissenting) (quoting Leslie Kendrick, Speech, Intent, and the Chilling Effect, 54 Wm. & Mary L. Rev. 1633, 1655 (2013)).
-The question presented-whether bias response teams objectively chill students' speech-is accordingly of critical national significance.
+Texas State's speech code impermissibly silences unpopular speech, and runs afoul of the Davis standard.
 ADF has represented hundreds of students and faculty whose First Amendment rights were violated by unlawful campus speech restraints.
 Courts have repeatedly affirmed "that the government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable."
 Texas v.
 Johnson, 491 U.S. 397, 414 (1989).
 Indeed, "free speech is of critical importance because it is the lifeblood of academic freedom."
-DeJohn, 37 F.3d at 314.
-Nevertheless, university administrators repeatedly flunk this "bedrock principle."
+DeJohn, 537 F.3d at 314.
+That is why the First Amendment "does not tolerate laws that cast a pall of orthodoxy" over what is supposed to be "the market place of ideas."
+Keyishian v.
+Bd. of Regents of Univ. of N.Y., 385 U.S. 589, 603 (1967).

+Still, University officials often fail to uphold this "bedrock principle."
 Johnson, 491 U.S. at 414.
-Recently, universities have expanded censorial efforts to off-campus expression.
-ADF's free speech cases illustrate the breadth of these suppression efforts and the importance of this petition.
+Some have even expanded censorial efforts off-campus expression.
+ADF's free speech cases illustrate the breadth of these suppression efforts and the importance of this appeal.

-A. Georgia Gwinnett College Illegally Restricted the Location and Content of Student Speech.
+A. Georgia Gwinnett College illegally restricted the location and content of student speech.

 Georgia Gwinnett College twice violated the First Amendment: first, by restricting speech to "free speech expression areas," and second, by silencing religious speech in those areas.
 Uzuegbunam, 141 S. Ct. at 797.
-As an evangelical Christian, student Chike Uzuegbunam believes in sharing his faith.
+As an evangelical Christian, student Chike Uzuegbunam believes that he is compelled to share his faith.
 Id. at 796.
 Consistent with this belief, Mr. Uzuegbunam distributed religious literature and invited discussions with interested students in an outdoor campus plaza.
 Id.

-School officials first ordered him to desist for unpermitted speech outside designated "free speech expression areas."
+School officials first ordered him to desist because speech outside the school's tiny speech zones-comprising just "0.0015 percent of campus"-was prohibited.
 Id. at 796-97.
 Mr. Uzuegbunam obtained a permit and continued his evangelism in a designated area.
 Id.
-College officials again ordered him to cease sharing his faith because it had generated complaints from other students, and threatened disciplinary action if he did not comply.
+College officials again ordered him to cease sharing his faith because his speech generated complaints, threatening disciplinary action if he did not comply.
 Id.
-Mr. Uzuegbunam eventually filed a § 1983 action, culminating in this Court's recognition that he had "experienced a completed violation of his constitutional rights."
+Officials held that power because the College's speech code prohibited any speech that "disturbs the peace and/or comfort of person(s)."
+Id. at 797.
+The Supreme Court ultimately recognized that Mr. Uzuegmunam's mistreatment at the hands of College officials represented "a completed violation of his constitutional rights."
 Id. at 802.

-B. The University of Idaho Used Its Title IX Office to Silence the Christian Legal Society.
+B. The University of Idaho used its Title IX Office to silence the Christian Legal Society.